 Although science provides universal answers, solutions must be local, due to wide variations in a number of environmental factors, including climate, soils and pests, as well as cultural traditions and issues surrounding transportation/distribution infrastructures.
 To that end, DuPont collaborates with farmers, communities, local businesses, governments and non-governmental organizations (NGOs) who know the “facts on the ground,” and with global corporations with specialized expertise to help solve specific problems.
-However, the key to success is for the science to be integrated with local wisdom, brought to people and places that need it most, as seen in “Seed School.”
-This global-local collaboration helped ensure that the farmers of Uttar Pradesh will be able to yield more crops, providing food security for their families, the region, and ultimately, India as a whole.
+This global-local collaboration helped ensure that the farmers of Uttar Pradesh will be able to yield more crops, providing food security for their families, the region, and, ultimately, India as a whole.